-To understand an Accrual we need to understand the meaning of the word accrual, which is “The act of accumulating something”.
+To understand Accruals we need to understand the meaning of the word accrual, which is “The act of accumulating something”.
 Accruals are mainly related to prepayments and arrears.

 In other words, they consist of balance sheet accounts that are liability or a non-cash based assets.
-A few examples of accruals are accounts receivables, accounts payable, accrued rent, etc.
+A few examples of accruals may include accounts receivables, accounts payable, accrued rent, etc.

-Accrued Expense is the expense which has been incurred, but has not been recorded in the books of accounts as of the present time.
+Accrued Expense is an expense which has been incurred, but has not been recorded in the books of accounts presently.
 It will require an adjustment entry in the books of accounts to reflect this in the financial statements.

-Accrued Income is the income which has been earned, but has not been recorded in the books of accounts.
+Accrued Income is an income which has been earned, but has not been recorded in the books of accounts presently.
 Similar to accrued expenses, an adjustment entry will be required in this case too.